 - Biogeochemistry and bioavailability of Arsenic (As) in an urbanized lake system in Washington State.

-The projects include key collaborators with other projects and cores, and thus each project is interdisciplinary in nature.
-The program includes a Training Core that is multi- and interdisciplinary, and will support pre-doctoral trainees.
-The Research Translation Core continues to ensure timely and appropriate communication of the center's research findings to NIEHS and other appropriate stakeholders, partner effectively with agencies, identify potential patents, and develop and support translation opportunities with other end-users of the center's scientific findings.
-The Community Engagement Core builds upon existing partnerships and expands partnerships with other communities, such as those directly affected by the toxicants under study, and with other community groups that have concerns about environmental toxicants.
-The Functional Genomics and Bioinformatics Core enables SRP investigators to utilize a wide range of cutting edge molecular biology- and bioinformatic-related methodologies in their research.
-The Administrative Core stimulates interactions among projects and cores, ensures communication with NIEHS and other governmental agencies, oversees personnel and budgetary matters, and organizes meetings and interactions with the External Advisory Board.
+The projects include collaborations among projects and cores, and each project is interdisciplinary in nature.
+The UW SRP Center includes a Training Core that is multi- and interdisciplinary, and will support predoctoral trainees from participating departments.
+The Research Translation Core continues to ensure timely and appropriate communication of our research findings to NIEHS and other appropriate stakeholders, partner effectively with agencies, identify potential patents, and develop and support translation opportunities with other end-users of our scientific findings.
+The Community Engagement Core builds upon existing partnerships and expand partnerships with other communities, such as those directly affected by the toxicants being studied, and with other community groups that have concerns about environmental toxicants.
+The Administrative Core stimulates interactions among projects and cores ensuring full program integration, assure appropriate communication with NIEHS and other governmental agencies, oversee personnel and budgetary matters, and organize meetings and interactions with the Internal Executive Committee and the External Advisory Board.